• Skip to primary navigation

 Here’s what you can look forward to with this particular Irish cream coffee cake recipe:

-• Irish cream in every bite - True to its name, there’s Irish cream in the cake itself, the streusel, and the icing!
+- Irish cream in every bite - True to its name, there’s Irish cream in the cake itself, the streusel, and the icing!
 While its not an overwhelming flavor, it’s definitely prominent enough to set this recipe apart from your average coffee cake.
+All its missing is a homemade Baileys latte to seal the deal!

 Ingredients in Irish Coffee Cake

-Here’s a quick look at what you’ll need for this “Baileys” Irish coffee cake recipe.
+Here’s a quick look at what you’ll need for this easy Baileys Irish cream coffee cake recipe.
 Keep reading for a few important ingredient notes, and check the recipe card at the bottom of this post for ingredient amounts!

 Flour: Regular or gluten-free all-purpose flour can be used.
 If using gluten-free flour, always make sure it includes a binder (such as xanthan or guar gum) in the ingredients list.

-Espresso Powder: You can use my homemade espresso powder or any store-bought variety of instant espresso powder.
+Espresso Powder: This helps emphasize the coffee flavor contributed by the Irish cream; you can use my homemade espresso powder or any store-bought variety of instant espresso powder.

 Vanilla Powder: I used Nielsen Massey’s Pure Vanilla Powder to add to the flavor of the streusel in this coffee cake.
 You can also use vanilla bean powder - which is just ground vanilla beans.